Eggs are among the most nutritious foods on the planet.

 Unfortunately, no studies have fed people more than three eggs per day.

 It is possible, though unlikely, that eating more than that could negatively impact your health.
 Consuming more than three is uncharted territory, scientifically speaking.

 However, one case study included an 88-year-old man who consumed 25 eggs per day.
 He had normal cholesterol levels and was in very good health (43).

 Of course, the way one individual responds to extreme egg consumption can’t be extrapolated to the whole population, but it's interesting nonetheless.

 It's also important to keep in mind that not all eggs are the same.
 Most eggs at the supermarket come from factory-raised chickens fed grain-based feeds.

 Overall, eating eggs is perfectly safe, even if you're eating up to 3 whole eggs per day.

-Given the incredible range of nutrients and powerful health benefits, quality eggs may just be the healthiest food on the planet.
+Given their range of nutrients and powerful health benefits, quality eggs may be among the healthiest foods on the planet.